News and Events

 Tuesday, 28 January 2014 | 6:00 p.m.

 Lecture and Conferral Ceremony | University Church

-For more information, you can watch a video of the event or read the article on Fordham's news page.
-A pdf of the lecture is forthcoming.
+For more information, you can download a pdf of the lecture watch a video of the event or read the article on Fordham's news page.

 Fordham Installs FirstArchbishop Demetrios Chair in Orthodox Theology and Culture